 EOF

-After pushing all to the repo, check the CI deployment on the GitLab project site within CI/CD -> Pipelines.
+After pushing all to the repo, check the CI deployment on the GitLab project site within Build -> Pipelines.

 Watchtower